ATNF/askapsdp/Code/Components/CP/docs/current/doc/introduction/index.rst

 ============

 Welcome to the user documentation for the ASKAP Central Processor.
-These pages contain documentation for the comissioning scientists and early-science users interested in carrying out calibration, imaging, and analysis of ASKAP data products.
+These pages contain documentation for the commissioning scientists and early-science users interested in carrying out calibration, imaging, and analysis of ASKAP data products.

 The tools documented here are not intended to provide end-to-end data analysis capabilities,